 Full Bio

-Georgia Jeffries is a writer/producer of Emmy Award-winning drama.
+Georgia is also a writer/producer of Emmy Award-winning drama.
 Her screenplays have been acclaimed by the Los Angeles Times as “devastating, standing-ovation television.”
-She creates multi-dimensional protagonists that transcend cultural stereotypes and became the first individual female screenwriter to earn a Writers Guild Award for Episodic Drama for her work on the ground-breaking series Cagney & Lacey.
+She has created multi-dimensional protagonists that transcend cultural stereotypes and became the first individual female screenwriter to earn a Writers Guild Award for Episodic Drama for her work on the ground-breaking series Cagney & Lacey.

-As Supervising Producer of ABC’s China Beach, a Peabody Award winner for its powerful depiction of the Vietnam War, she was a Humanitas Prize nominee for her teleplay starring Oscar-winner Haing Ngor.
-For NBC she wrote the Sisters script that won Sela Ward her first Emmy for Best Actress.
-Later she co-executive produced the CBS series, New York News, starring Mary Tyler Moore and Madelaine Kahn.
+As Supervising Producer of ABC’s China Beach, a Peabody Award winner for its depiction of the Vietnam War, she was a Humanitas Prize nominee for her teleplay starring Oscar- winner Haing Ngor.
+For NBC she wrote the Sisters script that won Sela Ward her first Emmy for Best Actress and for CBS co-executive produced New York News, starring Mary Tyler Moore and Madelaine Kahn.

 Georgia created a dozen original drama series pilots for ABC, CBS, NBC, Showtime, Warner Brothers TV and MGM-TV.
 She then went on to write and executive produce cable and feature screenplays for HBO, Showtime, USA, Lifetime, and Universal Pictures.